victortanasa/stockAlarms/README.md

 This repo should be treated as a code sample - I wrote it for an interview in about 6 to 8 hours.

+The idea was to create an app that periodically checks the prices of configured stocks and alerts the user when the price changes by a certain threshold.

 # stockAlarms

 For all requests set the Content-Type header to "application/json"